hschickdevs/RoomRaider-IoT-Alarm/README.md

     * `ping` - Used to verify that the server is running.
 Can be monitored by a service like UptimeRobot with the payload `{"action": "ping"}`.

-3. **It is used to track the current state of the sensors.**
+3. **It is used to track the current state of the sensors & send alerts**

     The webhook stores the local state of all registered sensors via their "location" parameter in the cache.
 This implies that the "location" parameter for each sensor must be unique.

-The webhook uses this cache to determine if a sensor has changed state and sends a message to the user via the Telegram Bot API if the system is armed.
+    The webhook uses this cache to determine if a sensor has _changed state_ and sends a message to the user via the Telegram Bot API (only if the system is armed).

 ### Telegram Bot